tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/1-pure-functions.md

 state: draft
 ---

-### When the facts don't change
+### Summary

 We are starting small.
-Before we look at any advanced patterns of functional
+Before we explore any advanced patterns of functional programming, we're looking at the fundamental and essential building block that defines the paradigm: the pure function.
+Exploring a simple problem, we'll refactor an initially imperative solution to be more functional.

-In this chapter we will begin our journey by exploring functions.
-We will look at a piece of code that can be improved by using pure functions.
 If you are already familiar with the idea of pure functions and immutability, you can safely skip this chapter.

 ### Something something user